dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1121: Suggesting choice in sexual orientation perpetuates stigma.
+### T1121: Sexual orientation is not a choice; discrimination causes harm.

 |Support|
 |---|